openglasgow/openglasgow.samples.api.publisher.node/README.md

 #### Update all datasets on the platform matching the input key/value pair with a new specified value
     node pub.js bulk --cmd changeDatasetsKeyValue --key 'License' --val 'cc-by' --newval 'apache' --commit true

-**Note that in the command above, if you do not specify the --commit true flag your changes will not be saved - useful for seeing what will be changed.**
+*Note that in the command above, if you do not specify the --commit true flag your changes will not be saved - useful for seeing what will be changed.*

-#### Update all resources in the specified dataset matching the input key/value pair with a new specified value
+#### Update all resources matching the key/value pair with a new specified value in the specified datasets matching the input key/value pair
-    node pub.js bulk --cmd changeDatasetResourcesKeyValue --ds 'd8795050-bafb-40a0-8e8a-32e6ef860e27' --key 'License' --val 'cc-by' --newval 'apache'
+    node pub.js bulk --cmd changeDatasetResourcesKeyValue --key 'License' --val 'cc-by' --rkey 'License' --rval 'cc-by' --newval 'apache' --commit true

+The --key and --val flags will match the initial candidate datasets and the --rkey and --rval will match the resources withing those datasets.

+*Note that in the command above, if you do not specify the --commit true flag your changes will not be saved - useful for seeing what will be changed.*

 #### Update all resources on the platform matching the input key/value pair with a new specified value
     node pub.js bulk --cmd changeResourcesKeyValue --key 'License' --val 'cc-by' --newval 'apache'